MelosaRao/DukeHousingAssistant/SETUP.md

 Web Version (Hugging Face)

-Click the link below to open the deployed chatbot:
+Click the link below to open the deployed chatbot: https://huggingface.co/spaces/Melosa/DukeHousingAsssistant
-Hugging Face Space Link

 Note: The application may take 1–3 minutes to initialize if it is sleeping.

+Quick Note: If you are running on hugging face please open the links to webpages in a new tab.
+It generally opens in the new tab automatically.
+But if it tries to open in the same tab as hugging face chatbot window it might have some issues.
+This is nothing to do with the codebase just how hugging face is hosted I believe.

+Also hugging face setup uses my api key which has rate limits.
+If you want to ask a lot of questions please set up locally with your own api key.

 Local Installation